Highly Skilled Workforce

 The higher education system also applies the dual system of vocational training.
-There are currently more than 108,000 students taking part in a dual study program.
+There are currently more than 120,000 students taking part in a dual study program.
 These are usually offered by universities of applied sciences.
-Most of the dual study programs are in engineering or in business Today, more than 51,000 companies and other partners are participating.
+Most of the almost 1,750 dual study programs are in engineering or in business.
+Today, more than 56,000 companies are participating.

 Motivated and Dependable Employees

 German labor flexibility is reflected in a higher than average employee motivation – exceeding that of most industrialized nations.
 In fact, according to the IMD World Competitiveness Yearbook, German employee motivation levels are higher than those recorded in the U.S., Canada, Russia, Poland or France.
 As a direct consequence Germans work more than their international peers and loose less days per annum due to labour disputes than other European nations.